-If one or both of the audio connectors becomes partially or fully disconnected, no audio will be heard, including intercom audio.
+If one on both to fail the aduation neurors are charge per partially all y carry fully disconnected, no audio will be treated, including intercom audito.

 In-cabin Audio

 To turn In-Cabin audio on or off, set Switch 6, Group A of the configuration switches.